larsthorup/rsc-test-sandbox/README.md

 An experimental test runner for an experimental implementation of React Server Components.

 The main requirement is that the test runner can manage two global execution contexts, to allow for separate module graphs between server and client rendering.
+Currently using a worker for this.

 Non requirements:
 - Bundling (using individual URL-based import instead)